monicamartinez64/super-slots/README.md

 ## Minimum Viable Product:
-1. User should be able to
+1. User should be able to play by hitting the spin button.
+Once the images are randomly rendered

 ## Stretch Goals: